SiminaB/Mentoring/Omics_exploratory_analysis_checklist.md

 may aso have certain measurements above/below limit of detection, like in metabolomics or proteomics).
 Make sure that ranges all make sense (again, 0s can indicate value below limit of detection - need to figure out what to do with this before applying log transforms; if study is on adolescents, make sure that no one has age 1 or 30; make sure there are no weird codings for "missing data," like 999 or -9 etc).
 Do this using both tables of quantiles and histograms.
-* If there are clinical outcomes, make sure you understand them and that you calculate survival (so you have the appropriate dates and understand the censoring mechanism etc.)
+* If there are clinical outcomes, make sure you understand them.
+For example, if needed, make sure that you can calculate survival (so you have the appropriate dates and understand the censoring mechanism etc.)
 * If anything has units, make sure you know what they are (eg is age in years or months?)
-* If there are specific batches or run orders that are common for the data considered, try to get those variables (for example, run dates for microarrays, run order for metabolomics data)
+* Make sure you have data on batches or run order; if not, try to get those variables (for example, run dates for microarrays, run order for metabolomics data)
 * Make boxplots, PCA plots (use scale=TRUE if using prcomp, which is not the default) of log-transformed omics features, ordering and/or color-coding by the various variables, especially batch/run order.
 This is probably the most important step in looking for possible artifacts/confounders.
 Note that even if there is no clear